uswds/uswds-site/_components/data-visualizations.md

     <li>When displaying multi-variant data:
       <ul>
         <li>It is important to use discrete, high contrast colors or textured fill.
 This accommodation differentiates variables for audiences with visual impairments like color blindness or low vision. </li>
-        <li>The use of stacked bar charts for multi-variant data can be used if it is important to communicate the sum of the dataset.</li>
+        <li>The use of stacked bar charts for multi-variant data can be used if it is important to communicate the sum of the data set.</li>
       </ul>
     </li>
   </ul>